junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean finds himself locked in a cage.
 Dark and confined.
 The space is barely enough to take two steps in any direction, and the ceiling is even lower than his height.
 He can't stand; he can't see; he can't hear.

-The blackness and quietness is worse than monsters.
+The blackness and quietness are worse than monsters.

 "Help!" he tries, but his throat is too tight to speak.
 There doesn't seem to be enough air -- in fact, there doesn't seem to be any air at all.
 He isn't sure if he's breathing anymore, or just following the habit.